Esri/wayback/README.md

 ## Prerequisites

 ### Clone the repository
 To run this application locally, you need to clone the repository, it is recommended to fork it first, then clone your forked repository to your local machine.
-You can do this using the following command:

 ### Node.js and NPM
 Ensure you have Node.js and NPM installed on your machine.
 You can download them from the [Node.js website](https://nodejs.org/en/).
 The current Long Term Support (LTS) release is recommended for this project.